The Coterie: Reactions

-Lady Diana Manners later wrote that she was a little ashamed of the name, and did not know how it came to be called the Coterie, just as her mother was ashamed of title of the Souls.
+Lady Diana Manners later wrote that she was a little ashamed of the name, and did not know how it came to be called the Coterie, just as her mother was ashamed of the title of the Souls.

-Lady Diana also reported that the group's "...peak of unpopularity was certainly 1914 and 1915."
-This sentiment was followed by some of their parents, as Raymond Asquith's stepmother wrote to Hilda Harrisson, calling the group "...a rotten social gang ...who lead a futile and devastating life."
-Lady Cynthia Asquith, Raymond Asquith’s sister-in-law, wrote in her diary, "I don't care a damn about their morals and manners, but I do think what – for want of a better word – I call their anti-cant, is really suicidal to happiness."
+Lady Diana also reported that the group's "peak of unpopularity was certainly 1914 and 1915".
+This sentiment was followed by some of their parents, as Raymond Asquith's stepmother wrote to Hilda Harrisson, calling the group "a rotten social gang ... who lead a futile and devastating life".
+Lady Cynthia Asquith, Raymond Asquith's sister-in-law, wrote in her diary "I don't care a damn about their morals and manners, but I do think what – for want of a better word – I call their anti-cant, is really suicidal to happiness".

-Two deaths were attributed to the group and their actions, with Gustav Hamel, a Swedish amateur flyer and racing driver crashing his private plane during a flight from France to London, and Denis Anson drowning in the Thames during a late-night swimming party.
+Two deaths were attributed to the group and their actions: Gustav Hamel and Sir Denis Anson.
+Hamel was an aviator and racing driver, who crashed his private plane into the sea during a flight from France to London on 23 May 1914.
+Anson drowned two months later, after diving into the Thames as a prank during a late-night boat-party.
+Another man, William Mitchell, died while attempting to save Anson.
+Mitchell had been a musician, one of the band hired to entertain the party.